Filing for Bankruptcy in 2025

 • you forgot your identification

-• the trustee needs additional documents from you, or
+• the trustee needs additional documents, or

 • a creditor needs more time for questioning.